rboeke/power-outages-analysis/README.md

 Following this analysis, I added a QuantileTransformer to all quantitative columns, a 1/x FunctionTransformer to PCT_WATER_TOT, and a PolynomialFeatures transformer to PCT_LAND.
 I kept the OneHotEncoder used for U.S._STATES.

 I used GridSearchCV to tune hyperparameters polynomial degree and number of quantiles.
-This would be more efficient than manually searching for the optimal hyperparameters.
+This was more efficient than manually searching for the optimal hyperparameters.

 Finally, I tested four different sklearn regression models: LinearRegression, Ridge, Lasso, and ElasticNet.